-Diabetes mellitus, or diabetes, is a disease that causes high blood sugar.
+Diabetes mellitus, or diabetes, is a condition that causes high blood sugar.
 It occurs when there is a problem with insulin.
+Around 90–95% of diabetes cases in the United States are type 2 diabetes.

 Insulin is a hormone that takes sugar from foods and moves it to the body’s cells.
 If the body does not make enough insulin or does not use insulin well, the sugar from food stays in the blood, resulting in high blood sugar.